sampluid/cloud-public/README.md

 Finally, I setup CI/CD using my GitHub repository to automatically push changes to the website without having to access AWS at all.
 This involved creating a Yaml file and storing secret access keys within GitHub.
 That can be found here - https://github.com/sampluid/cloud-public/blob/main/.github/workflows/frontend-cicd.yaml

-The next steps will be to setup DNSSEC to add additional security and to improve the HTML and CSS code to make the website appearance better.
-Although I did learn a lot of HTML and CSS, that was not the focus of this challenge so the website is pretty basic at this point in time